kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-23-Data-security-posture-management.md

 ### (Optional) Upload data to Azure SQL database

-In [Module 1](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Labs/Modules/Module-1-Preparing-the-Environment.md), you created an Azure SQL database, *asclab-db*.
+In [Module 1](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Labs/Modules/Module-1-Preparing-the-Environment.md), you created an Azure SQL database, *mdclab-db*.
 In this exercise, we will connect to the database and upload sensitive information.

 1. Follow instructions [on this page](https://learn.microsoft.com/en-us/sql/relational-databases/import-export/import-data-from-excel-to-sql?view=sql-server-ver16) to upload the .xlsx file into the database created as part of **Module 1**.
 We recommend to use Microsoft SQL Management Studio for the import (SMSS) with the following steps.
-2. In SMSS, select the **asclab-db** database and choose **Import Data** via **Tasks**.
+2. In SMSS, select the **mdclab-db** database and choose **Import Data** via **Tasks**.

    ![SMSS import data 1](../Images/smssimportdata1.png?raw=true)